Trovemaster/TROVE/docs/source/refinement.rst

     ----------------------------------------------------------------------------------------

-This gives the statistics of the fit including both the experimental energies (``ssq_ener ``) and the *ab initio* energies (``ssq_pot ``) used to constrain the fit as well as the total weighted standard deviation (*ab initio* + experiment).
+This gives the statistics of the fit including both the experimental energies (ssq_ener) and the *ab initio* energies (ssq_pot) used to constrain the fit as well as the total weighted standard deviation (*ab initio* + experiment).
 The latter is usually less informative because of the weighted character and a large *ab initio* error contribution.
-The most informative number in this table is ``ssq_ener ``.
+The most informative number in this table is ssq_ener.
 The Obs-Calc table, tables with potential parameters and the fit statistics are then repeated for each iteration.